mrkaleArduinoLib/gbj_smoothing/README.md

 <a id="getAverage"></a>
 ## getAverage()

 #### Description
 The method calculates average (arithmetic mean) from currently registered sensor values in the data buffer as the statistic representing a series of sensor values stored in the buffer.
-- A series of statistics from subsequent runs represents smoothed measurement of sensor data.
+* A series of statistics from subsequent runs represents smoothed measurement of sensor data.
-- Usually the statistic is calculated after filling the entire data buffer when the [registering method](#registerData) returns false.
+* Usually the statistic is calculated after filling the entire data buffer when the [registering method](#registerData) returns false.
 However, the calculation can be executed before it just from currently registered values, if it is reasonable.

 #### Syntax
-    uint16_t getAverage();
+    uint16_t getAverage()

 #### Parameters
 None